 I am a research scientist at Snap Research.
 Previously, I was a postdoctoral researcher at Stanford University, where I worked with Sharad Goel and Amin Saberi in the MS&E department and Michael Bernstein in the CS department.
-My research interests include human-computer interaction, crowdsourcing, human computation+AI and education.
-The focus of my work has been to scale traditionally hard and open-ended complex endeavors — research, teaching, time-critical campaigns, data collection, writing — where I design and develop computational models and systems to coordinate and empower large number of people to make long-term substantial contributions.
-Currently, I am on a quest to scale the AI + human-in-the-loop systems, and make scientific contribution and scientific knowledge more accessible and open.
+My research interests include human-computer interaction, crowdsourcing, education, social and mobile computing.
+The focus of my work at Stanford was to scale traditionally hard and open-ended complex endeavors — research, teaching, time-critical campaigns, data collection, writing — where I designed and developed computational models and systems to coordinate and empower large number of people to make long-term substantial contributions.
+I strongly care about making scientific contribution and scientific knowledge more accessible and open.

 In past, I spent most of my grad school (three years) working with Michael Bernstein at the Stanford HCI Group, and was advised by James Davis at U.C.
 Santa Cruz, where I earned my M.S. and Ph.D. degrees in CS.
 During grad school, I also worked with various groups - Reid Porter at LANL, Andrés Monroy-Hernández and Jaime Teevan at MSR Redmond, Victoria Bellotti at PARC, Monica Lam at MobiSocial, Inc., Michael Muller and Werner Geyer at IBM T.J.
 Watson Research, and Bill Thies and Ed Cutrell at MSR India.
 I've also had work experience at Google SoC, OpenStreetMap Foundation, OLPC, and Accenture Tech Labs.
-My research in crowdsourcing has a range of applications in various disciplines of computer science and HCI, if I can help you or if you'd like to collaborate, please feel free to contact me.
+My research in crowdsourcing has a range of applications in various disciplines of computer science and HCI, if you'd like to collaborate, please feel free to contact me.

 Stanford Crowd Research Initiative: Enabling Global Access to Research at Scale (MOOR)

 Collaborators: Michael Bernstein, Sharad Goel, Geza Kovacs, Ranjay Krishna, Camelia Simoiu, Imanol Arrieta Ibarra at Stanford University.
 Michael Wilber, Andreas Veit and Serge Belongie at Cornell Tech.
 James Davis at University of California, Santa Cruz.
 Snehalkumar (Neil) Gaikwad at MIT Media Lab.
 Over 1,500 students worldwide.